Tren Francés

 Tren Francés (Spanish for "French Train") was the name of the flagship Cuban InterCity service between Havana and Santiago.
 Owned by Ferrocarriles de Cuba, it was operated by SNCF ex-Trans Europ Express (TEE) PBA coaches, originally used in Europe between Paris and Amsterdam, on the Étoile du Nord service and Mistral 69 coaches used in France between Paris and Nice on Le Mistral.
 Both of these two French flagship trains were replaced by TGV and Thalys from 1982 (Mistral) to 1996 (Étoile du Nord).
 The Tren Francés was formed by 12 coaches and a Chinese-built diesel locomotive.

 Over the years, the coaches deteriorated.
 In 2019, the service was replaced by a new service using Chinese-built coaches.

 Overview

-The Tren Francés (also spelled El Francés or Especial), named after the country of origin of the coaches (France), donated by SNCF to FFCC in 2001, was the fastest long-distance service in Cuba.
-It had the most modern coaches and was divided into two classes named primera especial (1st) and primera (nominally 1st, identifiable as 2nd).
+The Tren Francés (also spelled El Francés or Especial), named after the country of origin of the coaches (France) was the fastest long-distance service in Cuba.
+It had the most modern coaches purchased by FFCC from SNCF in 2000 for 38 million francs,and was divided into two classes named primera especial (1st) and primera (nominally 1st, identifiable as 2nd).
 There were no sleeping cars, couchettes or car-carrying wagons.